kanzitelli/rnn-starter/README.md

-[X] devide reducers and actions in separate logical files [X] add === https://github.com/underscopeio/react-native-navigation-hooks === [ ] maybe make constants folder with all buttons, screens and etc. descriptions [ ] tab bar with Subreddits and Bookmarks
+[X] devide reducers and actions in separate logical files [X] add === https://github.com/underscopeio/react-native-navigation-hooks === [ ] maybe make constants folder with all buttons, screens and etc. descriptions [ ] add redux persist
-[ ] adding to boomarks by long press on an article (alert :: yes/no) [ ] add redux persist
 [ ] proper readme
 [ ] some more improvements like rn vector icons